stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li>Compute the ASCII value of the encoded JWE Header to get the Additional Authenticated Data (AAD).</li>
-  <li>Encrypt the JSON payload using the Content Encryption Key (CEK), the JWE initialization vector and the Additional Authentication Data (AAD) value, with the encryption algorithm defined by the <code>enc</code> parameter.
+  <li>Encrypt the JSON payload with the encryption algorithm defined by the <code>enc</code> parameter.
 It will produce the JWE Ciphertext and Authentication Tag.</li>
   <li>Base64url-encode the JWE Ciphertext.</li>
   <li>Base64url-encode the JWE Authentication Tag.</li>
   <li>Assemble the final representation by concatenating the five strings, and separate them with period ('.') characters.
 An example of a JWE object is given below.</li>